 - I. When the doctor declares the contestant unfit, the appropriate entry must be made on the contestant's monitoring card.
 The extent of unfitness must be made clear to other Refereeing Panels. - II.
 A contestant may win through disqualification of the opponent for accumulated minor Category 1 infractions.
 Perhaps the winner has sustained no significant injury.
-A second win on the same grounds must lead to withdrawal, even though the contestant may be physically able to continue. - III.
+A second win on the same grounds must lead to withdrawal, even though the contestant may be physically able to continue.

+- III.
 The Referee should call the doctor when a contestant is injured and needs medical treatment by raising his hand and verbally call out "doctor". - IV.
 If physically able to do so, the injured contestant should be directed off the mat for examination and treatment by the doctor. - V. The doctor is obliged to make safety recommendations only as they relate to the proper medical management of that particular injured contestant. - VI.
-When applying the "Ten Second Rule" the time will be kept by a timekeeper appointed for this specific purpose.
-A warning will be sounded at seven seconds followed by the final bell at ten seconds.
-The timekeeper will start the clock only on the Referee's signal.
-The timekeeper will stop the clock when the competitor stands fully upright and the Referee raises his arm. - VII.
-The Judges will decide the winner on the basis of HANSOKU, KIKEN, or SHIKKAKU as the case may be.
+The Judges will decide the winner on the basis of HANSOKU, KIKEN, or SHIKKAKU as the case may be. - VII.

-VIII.
 In team matches, should a team member receive KIKEN, or be disqualified (HANSOKU or SHIKKAKU), their score for that bout, if any, will be zeroed and the opponent's score will be set at eight points.